 Dare the teacher

 If you are brave, award your students for good behavior or major accomplishments by allowing them to choose a dare for you to do.
 Select a few dares (that you are personally comfortable with doing) and let your students vote for the one they’d like to see with a multiple choice activity.
 Great examples include crazy hair, pajamas, or funny makeup.
-This is an easy way to bring some laughter to your class, especially now when the status quo may seem a bit overwhelming.
+This is an easy way to bring some laughter to your class.
 Your students will be motivated to work harder in order to achieve this dare and continue to perform well.

 We hope these activities energize your students and get them excited for the next lesson.
 If you’d like more inspiration for activities you can convert to virtual with Poll Everywhere, check out our distance learning guide for educators.